cs3110/textbook/src/chapters/appendix/bigoh.md

 But if we try to put that definition to use, it still isn't perfect.
 Coming up with an exact formula for the maximum number of execution steps can be insanely tedious.
-For example, in one other algorithm textbook, the authors develop this following polynomial for the number of execution steps taken by a pseudo-code implementation of insertion sort:
+For example, in one other algorithm textbook, the authors develop this following polynomial for the number of execution steps taken by a pseudocode implementation of insertion sort:

 $$